 Here are 5 books that helped me launch Better Sheets.
 And now I'm a Google Sheet guru, selling Google Sheet Tools, Templates, and Tutorials.

-📚 Lost & Founder
+📚 Lost & Founder by Rand Fishkin

-📚 E-Myth Revisited
+📚 E-Myth Revisited by Michael Gerber

-📚 Discipline is Destiny
+📚 Discipline is Destiny by Ryan Holiday

-📚 Competing Against Luck
+📚 Competing Against Luck by Clayton Christensen

-Watch The Video here
+Watch The Whole Video here on YouTube

 , this is a true story.
 These five books have literally changed my business.
 The business that I am in is Google Sheets.
 I sell Google Sheets.
 I sell Google sheet tutorials.
 I sell Google sheet templates.
 I sell Google Sheet tools and how those mi and the mix of those has changed over the course of the last three-ish years.